EstherRobotics/turtlebot3_color_detection/README.md

 roslaunch color_detection color_detection.launch
 ```

-Then you could run the code by running:
+After that, you can execute the code with:
 ```bash
 python color_detection.py
 ```